Portuguese India: 1945 to 1961

 On 24 July 1954 an organisation called "The United Front of Goans" took control of the enclave of Dadra.
 Nagar Haveli was seized by Azad Gomantak Dal on 2 August 1954.
 The International Court of Justice at The Hague delivered an impasse verdict, regarding access to Dadra and Nagar Haveli by Portugal.

 From 1954, the satyagrahis (peaceful protesters) against Portuguese rule, outside Goa were violently suppressed through brute force.
 Many internal revolts were quelled and leaders extrajudicially murdered or jailed.
 As a result, India broke off diplomatic relations with Portugal, closed its consulate-general in Panjim and demanded that Portugal must close its delegation in New Delhi.
 India also imposed an economic embargo against the territories of Portuguese Goa.
 The Indian Government adopted a diplomatic "wait and watch" approach from 1955 to 1961 with numerous representations to the Portuguese Salazar dictatorship, and made attempts to highlight the issue of decolonisation before the international community.

 To facilitate the transport of people and goods to and from the Indian enclaves, the Salazar dictatorship established an airline, Transportes Aéreos da Índia Portuguesa, and airports at Goa, Daman and Diu.

 In December 1961, India invaded the remaining Portuguese possessions.
-Portuguese forces had been given orders to either defeat the invaders or die.
+Portuguese forces were ordered to resist the Indian advance.
+Calling for a last stand around the harbor and according to the accounts of the orders from Lisbon, the destruction of Goa rather than its surrender.
 The Governor of Portuguese India signed the Instrument of Surrender on 19 December 1961, thus ending 450 years of Portuguese rule in India.